-The goals and actions have been aligned to supplement direct student services to include tutoring, mentoring, and counseling in the areas of academic, transition, career readiness, and school psychologist counseling services.
+The goals and actions have been aligned to supplement direct student services with tutoring, mentoring, and counseling in the areas of academic, transition, and career readiness and school psychologist counseling services.
 In addition, actions have been enhanced to include staff professional development for the implementation of positive behavior intervention and supports, trauma-informed practices, culturally responsive practices, and social-emotional awareness and learning.